iwirsing/Cards-Against-Apathy/README.md

 ## Future Development

 We hope to return to this project one day to add community features, allowing users to share completed and favorite workouts with friends for some friendly competition.
-Adding icons to the cards to supplement the long texts would also be a nice addition, however, that would mean migrating to a different workout API.
+Providing the option for users to select whether they have weights available and creating a different set of options for suits to choose from would be an appealing additional feature for many who would like to use the app otherwise.
+Also, adding icons to the cards to supplement the long texts would also be a nice addition, however, that would mean migrating to a different workout API.